 We originate 100% of our own loan portfolio through our dedicated sales force.
 We define our "managed loan portfolio" as our on-balance sheet collateralized and uncollateralized loans and off-balance sheet loans that we have originated and sold but remain under our servicing and management.
-As of March 31, 2017, our total managed loan portfolio amounted to Ps.1,117,963 million (US\$388.1 million).
+As of September 30, 2017, our total managed loan portfolio amounted to Ps.1,222,889 million (US\$416.4 million).
 Our portfolio has three different products:

 - Sold portfolio.
 Corresponds to loan portfolio comprised of payroll deduction loans that are originated by us and sold on to financial institutions.
 This portfolio is sold based on the present value of the expected cash flows.
 Revenues from portfolio sales are recorded as a one-off payment from the sale of the loan.
 A portion of our portfolio sales include a repurchase agreement in case the portfolio becomes due more than 60 days.
 We have included into our provisions the historical amount of loans repurchased.
-As of March 31, 2017, sold portfolio (excluding sales without repurchase agreement) amounted to Ps.200,093 million (US\$69.5 million), or 17.9% of our total managed loan portfolio. - Collateralized portfolio.
-Corresponds to loan portfolio that is originated by us and assigned irrevocably to a trust or fiducia (patrimonio autónomo), which is used for funding.
+As of September 30, 2017, sold portfolio (excluding sales without repurchase agreement) amounted to Ps.234,801 million (US\$80.0 million), or 19.2% of our total managed loan portfolio. - Collateralized portfolio.
+Corresponds to loan portfolio that is originated by us and assigned irrevocably to a free-standing trust or fiducia (patrimonio autónomo), which is used for funding.
 We use these trusts to match portfolio types and portfolio maturity with the corresponding debt from funding sources.
 That is, for each loan product (payroll loans, credit cards or insurance financing) there is a separate trust with a separate financing in place, which generally matches the duration of the underlying portfolio used for the repayment of the debt.
-As of March 31, 2017, our loan portfolio held through these trusts and securing the financial obligations of such trusts was Ps.683,206 million (US\$237.2 million), or 61.1% of our total managed loan portfolio. - Uncollateralized portfolio.
+In August and September of 2017, we prepaid Ps.499,073 million (US\$169.9 million) of secured indebtedness under our free-standing trusts (patrimonios autónomos) with proceeds from the issuance of the Original Notes.
+As of September 30, 2017, Ps.567,769 (US\$193.3 million) of our loan portfolio was held through our free-standing trusts, but only Ps.74,206 million (US\$25.3 million) of such amount, or 6.1% of our total managed portfolio, was pledged as security in connection with our IFC credit facility. - Uncollateralized portfolio.
 Corresponds to loan portfolio that is originated by us and is maintained on our balance sheet.
-As of March 31, 2017, our uncollateralized loan portfolio amounted to Ps.234,664 million (US\$ 81.5 million), or 21.0% of our total managed loan portfolio.
+As of September 30, 2017, our uncollateralized loan portfolio amounted to Ps.919,475 million (US\$313.1 million), or 75% of our total managed loan portfolio.